Discovery & Ethnology

 Asia is home to some of the most unique means of transportation.
 Some are relics of a bygone era while others are products of inventiveness in the face of desperation.

-All of these weird and wonderful machines are icons of a community, embodying a culture’s identity.
+All these weird and wonderful machines are icons of a community, embodying a culture’s identity.

-CROSSROADS is a series that revels in folksy transports and the spirit that lives within them; painting a portrait of societies in transition as modernization renders these machines, carriages, vessels… almost irrelevant, even out of place amidst these technology driven times.
+This series revels in folksy transports and the spirit that lives within them; painting a portrait of societies in transition as modernization renders these machines, carriages, and vessels almost irrelevant, even out of place amidst these technology-driven times.